 Turkey Itinerary for 7 Days

 Pamukkale.
 Pixabay.com

-7-Day Suggested Itinerary for Turkey
+Option #1: 7-Day Itinerary for Turkey (With Ephesus & Pamukkale)

 Our itinerary starts in Istanbul.
 Istanbul is an aviation hub and very well-connected to all parts of the world, so reaching it is never an issue.

 Turkey Itinerary Day 2: Spend the second day of your trip in Istanbul.
 Take a cruise, enjoy a leisurely meal, and visit the other attractions on your list.
 We’ll be leaving Istanbul today for Cappadocia.
 Traveling by plane from Istanbul to Cappadocia is the most convenient option.
 Cappadocia is a region in Turkey’s heartland, not a city.
-Fly to Kayseri or Nevsehir in the late evening.
+Fly to Kayseri or Nevşehir in the late evening.
 They are an hour’s drive to most towns in the Cappadocia region.
-Stay overnight at Cappadocia.
+Stay overnight in Cappadocia.

-PS: The cheaper option is to take an overnight bus from Istanbul to Goreme, Cappadocia’s main downtown area.
+PS: The cheaper option is to take an overnight bus from Istanbul to Göreme, Cappadocia’s main downtown area.
 The bus ride takes approximately 11 hours, and you will arrive in Cappadocia on the third morning of our itinerary.
 If you take the bus, you won’t be able to go on a hot-air balloon ride on the third day.

+Turkey Itinerary for 7 Days